getshifter/shifter-redirects/README.md

 It is designed as a helper plugin to work alongside Redirections.
 Support for regex/wildcard redirects is coming soon.
 For now, it supports TLD redirects such as www to non-www and vice versa.

+### What is a TLD redirect?

+TLD standard for Top Level Domain.
+That's the web address of your site without any sub pages.
+For example, `www.example.com`.
+TLD redirects are ones that replace the domain with a new one.
+They are also known as a root or domain redirect.

 ### But my DNS provider offers TLD redirects, do I need this?

 Maybe?
 We built this two reaons.
 First, users with DNS providers who don't offer domain redirects and second, users who need support for regex/wildcard redirects.